 If your water breaks before 34 weeks, it is more serious.
 If there are no signs of infection, the doctor may try to hold off your labor by putting you on bed rest.
 Steroid medicines are given to help the baby's lungs grow quickly.
 The baby will do better if its lungs have more time to grow before being born.

-If your water breaks early, your doctor will tell you what will be the safest thing to do.
+If your water breaks early, your doctor or midwife will tell you what will be the safest thing to do.
 There are some risks to giving birth early, but the hospital where you deliver will send your baby to the preterm unit (a special unit for babies born early).
 If there is not a preterm unit where you deliver, you and your baby will be moved to a hospital that has one.